dataclay/event-scripts/README.md

 `node /Users/home/event-scripts/my-node-script.js`
 >
 > 5. If passing arguments to the script is required, do one or more of the following
 >  + For passing an explicit values, enter each value, separated by spaces, after the full command in the event field.
+The following example, shows the Integer **512** and String **08-24-2018** passed as arguments to the `setup-folder.bat` Windows Batch script.
+>  ```
+> C:\Users\dev\event-scripts\setup-folder.bat 512 '08-24-2018'
+>  ```
->  + For passing information from Templater's data source, enter the column name or property key, prefixed with a `$` symbol, after the script path in the event field.
+>  + For passing information from Templater's data source, enter a custom argument macro by prefixing a column name or property key with a `$` symbol, and append that macro to the script path or full command.
 See Argument Macros below for more information.
+The following example shows the `album-name` and `release-date` values from Templater's connected data source passed to the Windows Batch script `setup-folder.bat`.
+>  ```
+>  "C:\Users\dev\event-scripts\setup-folder.bat $album-name $release-date"
+>  ```
->  + For passing pre-existing information to the script, select a different item from the Append drop down menu.
-Click **Append**.
+>  + For passing pre-existing information to the script, select a different item from the Append drop down menu, then click **Append**.
 Templater will append a corresponding macro to the entire command in the event field.
-Refer to the table under Argument Macros for more information on what pre-existing information is available.
+Refer to the table under Argument Macros and append one or more of them that as an argument to the path to the script
+>  ```
+>  C:\Users\dev\event-scripts\setup-folder.bat $album-name $release-date"
+>  ```

 ><br><br>
 ![Append arguments when registering shell scripts](http://support.dataclay.com/content/resources/images/register-shell-scripts-open.png)
 >